 Most Americans take time to reflect on the meaning of independence and the sacrifice of the founding generation of Americans around the 4th of July or on their summer vacations visiting Colonial Williamsburg, Independence Hall, or Boston’s Freedom Trail.
 However, the story of the American Revolution is best told in the freezing days of winter.
-As the mid-Atlantic region of the United States hunkers down during a blizzard in 2016, it does well to remember what was the absolute worst winter in the 18th century: the “hard winter” of 1779-1780.
+As the mid-Atlantic region of the United States hunkers down for snow, it does well to remember what was the absolute worst winter in the 18th century: the “hard winter” of 1779-1780.

 The winter that year was bad.
 Over the course of the winter, New Jersey had twenty six snowstorms and six of those were blizzards!
 Every saltwater inlet from North Carolina to Canada froze over completely.
 In fact, New York Harbor froze over with ice so thick that British soldiers were able to march from Manhattan to Staten Island.